 What really was miraculous and the best about Affinity Designer is the magic switch between pixel and vector formats!
 It was just a matter of clicks.
 So convenient for digital drawing, it saved tons of time we could spend on preparing the project for the big release.
 However, before the very first updates were released, the command for the formats switching crashed the program without saving the results.
 Thankfully, the problem was fixed in no time!

 The second cherished feature was the ability to open and edit AI files, sometimes even the complicated ones.
 Cheat move but a very handy one when there was an urge to fix some assets and work on heavy vector graphics files.

 Well, to wrap it up, just don’t confuse Affinity Designer with Affinity Photo, these are completely two different things.
-Beyond that, Affinity Designer is a wonderful digital art software you won’t regret purchasing.
+Beyond that, Affinity Designer is a wonderful digital drawing software you won’t regret purchasing.

 iOS (the 11.1 version or newer, but the current version of Procreate for iPad is 5X (5.1) requires iPadOS 13.2 or newer to install)

-- Brush Studio with everything from pencils, inks, charcoals, to artistic brushes.
+- Brush Studio with everything from pencils, inks, charcoals, to artistic strokes.